dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 application creates directly, most of the time they are of no interest, and so it is convenient to hide them.
 You can change the filtering with the drop-down list available directly above the thread pane in the debugger.
-The default filter setting is “Filtered visible frames”.
+The default filter setting is "Filtered visible frames".

 .. figure:: images/errstack2-0.png
    :align: center